Designations Congruent with Things: Chapter 13

 “Is that you guys?”

-It’s their waitress, but she’s close and standing outside Newt’s limited visual field, so Newt twitches so violently that dish ware clinks and the waitress immediately says, “Sorry!” either in response to Newt nearly sending breakable objects to the floor or to Hermann leveling a steely glare in her direction, which is what he assumes is happening, though he can’t say that's the case with absolute certainty, because he can’t see.
+It’s their waitress, but she’s close and standing outside Newt’s limited visual field, so Newt twitches so violently that dishware rattles and the waitress immediately says, “Sorry!” either in response to Newt nearly sending breakable objects to the floor or to Hermann leveling a steely glare in her direction, which is what he assumes is happening, though he can’t say that's the case with absolute certainty, because, again and still, he can’t see.

-“No,” Hermann says, maximally steely, but also probably suffering eye-contact fail because he needs work in the deception department and always will.
+“No.” Hermann says, with enough tensile strength in his tone to imply corresponding eye-contact failure because he needs work in the deception department and always will.
 “I assure you that we are not those people.”
 The guy is way overdoing it in terms of vehemence, getting himself into a the-lady-doth-protest-too-much situation.

-“Nope,” Newt says, with what would have been calculated nonchalance if he’d managed to deliver it a little more off the cuff and a little less like someone recently resuscitated post drowning.
+“Nope,” Newt says, with what would’ve been calculated nonchalance if he’d managed to deliver it a little more off the cuff and a little less like someone recently resuscitated post drowning.
 “Totes not us.”

 “Okay,” the waitress replies, long and slow.